contains the active ingredient celecoxib

 Do not stop taking your medicine or change the dosage without checking with your doctor.

-Tell your doctor or pharmacist as soon as possible if you have any problems while
+Check with your doctor as soon as possible if you have any problems while taking CELAXIB,

 If you are over 65 years of age you may have an increased chance of getting side effects.